 The Wedding Cake Rock

 After passing the Balconies, continue on the Royal Coast Track for just under an hour.
 The pathway is relatively flat with a few inclines here and there, but the views stay impressive the entire way.

 Upon the reaching the famous Wedding Cake Rock, you’ll find the actual rock has been recently fenced off.
-You can see how the giant, chalky white slab of rock appears to be detaching from the cliffside, so I guess its a safety precaution to keep tons of tourists from standing on the rock in case it were to tumble down into the ocean.
+You can see how the giant, chalky white slab appears to be detaching from the cliffside, so I guess its a safety precaution to keep tons of tourists from standing on the rock in case it were to tumble down.
 The fence doesn’t always stop the occasional daredevil from jumping over the fence to get a close-up shot of the magnificent rock, however.

 This beach is incredibly popular among surfers, as the rippling waves can get pretty big here.
 For those who don’t surf, you can head either north or south from the beach for a hiking trail that snakes up the surrounding hills and ends with spectacular views over the vibrant landscape.

 After hiking over the hill that lies to the south of Garie Beach, continue on the path down the other side to find North Era Campground.
 This is the perfect, peaceful, off-the-grid camping spot, with a wide grassy area surrounded by dense forest on one side and the clear, refreshing ocean on the other.
 It’s free to camp here, though you’ll need to park your car at Garie Beach which is $12.

 The only way to reach the campground is by hiking over the massive hill, so it’s best to pack light if you can.
 That being said, pack plenty of food and water to last you as there are no facilities in the area.